 Kulas Previously Served as Wildcats Associate Head Coach

-The 2012 season marks the third as assistant coach at Villanova for Fran Kulas, who was promoted to his current position in December 2013 after previously serving as the associate head coach for the past two years.
-Kulas, who is heavily involved in all aspects of the Wildcat program and additionally serves as the team's recruiting coordinator.
-Kulas is an experienced teacher of the game whose career has covered every facet of playing, coaching and directing programs at every level of soccer.
+The 2013 season marks the second as Associate Head Coach at Villanova for Fran Kulas, who was promoted to his current position in December 2013 after previously serving as the associate head coach for the past two years.
+Kulas, who is heavily involved in all aspects of the Wildcat program and additionally serves as the team's recruiting coordinator, is an experienced teacher of the game whose career has covered every facet of playing, coaching and directing programs at every level of soccer.

 In addition to success for the program as a whole, several Wildcats have been honored for their performances on the field and in the classroom.
 Forwards Katie Ryan and Heidi Sabatura both were recognized as All-BIG EAST performers in 2010, while Ryan and Stephanie Myers each received all-conference honors in 2011.
 Ryan became the first Villanova forward since 2004 to earn first team All-BIG EAST accolades in 2010 and followed that effort up with first team honors again as a senior in 2011.
 She is one of only three forwards in the history of the program to earn first team BIG EAST recognition multiple times.
 Myers, meanwhile, came on strong as a redshirt freshman in 2011 and was named to the BIG EAST All-Rookie Team.
 In 2012, the program tied a single-season-record for All-BIG EAST honorees, as four players received recognition, with Heidi Sabatura and Taylor Houck earning second team All-BIG EAST, Jami Kranich earning third team All-BIG EAST, and Emily Damstrom named to the BIG EAST All-Rookie Team.